Jobs PRO#

 edg jobs stream a1b2c3d4-e5f6-4a7b-8c9d-0e1f2a3b4c5d

-The connection stays open until the job completes.
+The connection stays open until the job completes or the stream is cancelled.
 Progress stats are printed to stdout as they arrive.

 Alternatively, pass --stream to submit to stream automatically without needing the job ID: